jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/city.rst

 * Tank/Melee units.
 Prioritize movement and defense.
 Keep weight/power ration low.
 Can be mass trained in some :ref:`platform ports <front_mission_platform_differences>`.
 * Short units.
 Can be mass trained due to the secret weapon.
 Best defensive hand.
 Machine guns in both hands.
 Prioritize Hp for body.
 * Long units.
 They won't receive counterattacks.
 You can prioritize output for body. (due to Short being OP, most of them can use Short builds as well)

+The rating of the finished wanzer will decide the colosseum odds.

 --------------------